 The Consideration Requirement

 One of the most common reasons restrictive covenants fail is insufficient consideration.
 Consideration is the legal term for what the employee receives in exchange for agreeing to the restriction.
-For new hires, the job itself typically serves as adequate consideration.
-For existing employees, the analysis becomes more complex.
+For new hires, the job itself typically serves as adequate consideration, but only if the covenant is ancillary to the initial employment contract, meaning it is disclosed and agreed to at or before the start of work.
+A covenant first presented after the employee has already begun work is not supported by the job alone and “must be supported by independent consideration” (National Recruiters, Inc. v.
+Cashman, 323 N.W.2d 736 (Minn.
+1982)).

 Many states require that existing employees receive something of value beyond continued employment when asked to sign a new restrictive covenant.
 This could include a promotion, a raise, a bonus, stock options, or access to confidential information they did not previously have.
-Some jurisdictions have held that continued employment alone is sufficient, but relying on this is risky.
+Other jurisdictions have held that continued employment alone is sufficient, treating an at-will employer’s forbearance from terminating the employee as adequate consideration (see, e.g., Runzheimer Int’l, Ltd. v.
+Friedlen, 2015 WI 45, 362 Wis.
+2d 100, 862 N.W.2d 879 (holding that “an employer’s forbearance in exercising its right to terminate an at-will employee constitutes lawful consideration for signing a restrictive covenant”)).
+Minnesota, by contrast, requires new, independent consideration, so relying on continued employment alone is risky here.
 The safest approach is to provide meaningful additional consideration whenever you ask a current employee to sign a restrictive covenant.

 Reasonableness: The Central Standard